Boy, 7, critically injured after falling out window in the Bronx

 The incident happened shortly before 11 a.m. at the Bronx River Houses on Harrod Avenue near East 174th Street in the Soundview section.

+Authorities say the boy pushed past a duct taped piece of cardboard next to the air conditioning unit and fell from a 9th-floor window.

+His parents immediately called 911 and first responders rushed him to the hospital.

-FDNY and EMS responded to the scene.
-The child was transported to Lincoln Hospital, where he is listed in critical condition.
+The child was transported to Jacobi Medical Center, where he is listed in critical condition.

+Family friends said the boy underwent surgery for brain hemorrhaging, and also suffered broken bones and internal bleeding.

 ----------